 Putting your money where your mouth is is definitely the way I like to approach life.
 After taking a Managing Responsibly On- line course by Manchester University, applying the new techniques I learnt in the workplace could be considered given.
-However, I’m pleased to say this course, as well as others in Sustainability, came in handy on a personal level, when I moved into new place last year.
-I noticed that although the block of at least 50 flats of professional people was well maintained, surprisingly it had no recycling bins.
-I mentioned it to on – site management but was given a story about the Council taking the recycling bin away, the year previous.
+However, I’m pleased to say this course, as well as others in Sustainability, came in handy on a personal level, when I moved into a new place last year.
+I noticed that although the block of at least 50 flats of professional people was well maintained, surprisingly, it had no recycling bins.
+I mentioned it to the on – site management but was given a story about the Council taking the recycling bin away, the year previous.
 At first I took this at face value but noticing the inordinate amounts of recyclable material, we were binning, decided this was something I needed to take up, when after mentioning it further, no action was taken.

 I Googled, found the number, telephoned and was told I needed commercial recycle bins, which could only be ordered by the building’s management, due to the nature of the building.
 I passed the message onto the lady- in -charge, whom bluntly refused to call.
 Undeterred I left her the phone number & suggested she try & arrange a bin for the building, due to the overwhelming waste.
-Nothing happened, so determined to do my bit to act responsibly & contribute towards a sustainable future for the next generation, enquired about personal recycling.
+Nothing happened. so determined to do my bit, to act responsibly & contribute towards a sustainable future, for the next generation, enquired about personal recycling.
 I was informed I could pick up recycling bags, at the library & drop outside every Wednesday, for picking the following day.

 I’m glad to say I’ve done this & my many bottles, cans, cardboard etc is now part of the wider drive to save our planet, from over consumption.
 I recently made the effort again to galvanize management, into moving on recycling, to no avail.
 I also pointed out a couple of energy inefficiencies in the building, though I don’t know how seriously they’re taking me.
 Anyway, the moral of this is, a little goes a long way & don’t be undeterred by the laziness or irresponsibility of other people.
 No matter how small the contribution it does make a difference.